XL3DRender

 Download

 To download XL3DRender, follow the links below.
 Additional objects can be added by simply pasting them into the spreadsheet.
 Feel free to experiment, and create 3D shapes of your own.
+Macros must be enabled in MS Excel Also note that Excel security settings may prevent the macros from running unless it is saved to disk first.

 Credits